luciallf/DataScience-BusinessAnalytics/README.md

   <img src="https://www.ithotelero.com/wp-content/uploads/2017/04/Logo-rojo-IMF-tagline-vertical.png">
 </p>

-<p>Welcome to the Master's Degree in Data Science and Business Analytics repository!
-This program is designed to provide you with comprehensive knowledge and practical skills in the field of data science and its applications in business analytics.
-As a data scientist, you'll play a crucial role in deriving valuable insights and making data-driven decisions.</p>
+<p>I am currently pursuing a Master's Degree in Data Science and Business Analytics, and I am pleased to share my projects with you.
+This program has provided me with the necessary skills to analyze large datasets and extract valuable information for business decision-making.</p>

-<p>Certain projects may be incompatible with GitHub due to their reliance on specific tools or formats like PowerBI or Spoon.
-These proprietary formats or dependencies are not supported on GitHub.
-It's advisable to share such projects through alternative channels or platforms designed to handle those formats for proper accessibility and utilization by others. </p>
+<p>I am excited to continue exploring the opportunities presented by the field of data science and business analytics, and to apply what I have learned in this program to solve real-world business problems.
+Thank you for your interest in my projects! </p>

 <p>This master's degree program offers a diverse curriculum that covers various subjects:</p>